Exact Covering Systems in Number Fields: Introduction

 \section{Introduction}

-For an integer $a\in\mathbb{Z}$ and a positive integer $n\in\mathbb{Z},n>1$, let $a\,\text{mod}\,n$ denote the set of integers $\{a+kn\mid\ k\in\mathbb{Z}\}$.
+For $a, n\in\mathbb{Z}$ and $n>1$, let $a\,\text{mod}\,n$ denote the set of integers $\{a+kn\mid\ k\in\mathbb{Z}\}$.
 A finite collection of congruence classes $\{a_i\,\text{mod}\,n_i{}\}_{i=1}^k$ is called a covering system in $\mathbb{Z}$ if each integer belongs to at least one congruence class.
 This concept was first introduced by Erd\"os \cite{Erdos} in 1950, who constructed an infinite arithmetic sequence of odd integers not representable as $2^n+p$ ($p$ a prime) using a covering system.
-If moreover, each integer belongs to exact one congruence class, we say it is an exact covering system.
+If moreover, each integer belongs to exactly one congruence class, we say that it is an exact covering system.